remnrem/luna-doc/docs/vignettes/soap-pops.md

         Tot:    0.01    0.28    0.08    0.12    0.51    1.00
 ```

-The key measure is the _kappa_ cofficient - here it is 0.89 which is
+The key measure is the _kappa_ coefficient - here it is 0.89 which is
 high.
 This is from a 5-class classification of sleep stages: N1, N2,
 N3, R, W.   (If the study did not include one of these stages, SOAP automatically drops it;
 the only requirement is that there are at least two stages with a minimum number of observations